-Today, DOYOUSPEAKLONDON tells you everything you need to know about the deer-rutting season!
+Today, DOYOUSPEAKLONDON is sharing everything you need to know about one of autumn’s most amazing sights: the deer rutting season!

 There’s another funny thing about the roar: if two roars are evenly matched and neither stag retreats, the animals parallel walk to assess their opponent.
 And if neither deer backs down, they will engage in a shoving match to settle the dispute!

-Meanwhile, smaller stags will lie in wait to try to mate with the hinds when the dominant stag is in battle or exhausted after a fight.
-Wise ones…
+Meanwhile, the smaller stags hang around, waiting for their chance to swoop in and mate with the hinds when the dominant stag is off battling or worn out.
+Clever little ones…

-Have a safe visit to the park, enjoy the rutting season from a distance (bring binoculars or big lenses!), and the lovely sceneries!
+Stay safe and enjoy your visit to the park!
+Make sure to experience the incredible rutting season from a safe distance (bring binoculars or a big camera lens to get a closer look!).

-I hope you’ve enjoyed this post and found inspiration here.
-If you are soon going to have a day out in Richmond Park to discover the rutting season, please share your experience and opinion on DOYOUSPEAKLONDON’s blog!
+I hope you’ve enjoyed this post and found some inspiration!
+If you’re planning a trip to Richmond Park to witness the rutting season, I’d love to hear about your experience.
+Share your thoughts on DOYOUSPEAKLONDON’s blog!

 To go further: